 2012: MacEwan University

-During 2004-2005, COPPUL lost two members: in 2004 Augustana University College merged with the University of Alberta, and in 2005 Okanagan University College split into two parts - UBC-Okanagan and Okanagan College.
+In 2004 Augustana University College merged with the University of Alberta, and in 2005 Okanagan University College split into two parts - UBC-Okanagan and Okanagan College.

 In part due to the increasing emphasis within COPPUL on consortial acquisition of electronic resources and the need to enter into legal license agreements for those, the members applied for and were granted incorporation as a non-profit society under the Canada Corporations Act, effective May 24, 2000.
 Incorporation was registered with the name: The Council of Prairie and Pacific University Libraries.

 In 2013, COPPUL revised its by-laws and changed its governance structure to conform with the revised Canada Not-for-Profit Corporations Act.
 A smaller, streamlined Board of Directors has been in place from October 2013 to the present.

 Winter, Frank.
 "The Other “C” Word: How COPPUL Learned to Compete."